We may earn income from links in this post. Please read this Disclosure for details.

 This delicious recipe for Poisson Cru à la Tahitienne is an easy appetizer featuring raw tuna marinated in fresh lime juice mixed with creamy coconut milk, cucumbers and tomatoes.

 I first discovered this traditional French Polynesia dish while island-hopping through the South Pacific.
-I sampled versions of poisson cru — known as ia ota in Tahitian and Oka i’a in Samoa — in home kitchens and restaurants from Bora Bora to Tikehau and can say that this is the very best poisson cru recipe around!
+This is the very best Tahitian poisson cru recipe around!

-Much like Latin ceviche and Spanish salpicón de mariscos (seafood salad), it takes just minutes to prepare!
+- It’s easy!
+Much like seafood salads such as ceviche, esqueixada de bacalao (cod fish salad) and Spanish salpicón de mariscos (seafood cocktail), it takes just minutes to prepare!

 A Poisson Cru à la Tahitienne Cooking Class

-The next morning it was time for a private cooking class on an even more remote island.
-We travelled across the endless expanse of the Pacific to a speck of sand ringed by coral and dotted with spiky Pandanus shrubs.
+To learn how to make an authentic Tahitian poisson cru, we we travelled across the endless expanse of the Pacific to a speck of sand ringed by coral and dotted with spiky Pandanus shrubs.

-Our local guide Chef Bachou Raufau toted the provisions to a shady spot and built a fire to grill the red snapper.
-While it grilled, he demonstrated how to handcraft serving trays out of palm.
+Our local guide Chef Bachou Raufau toted the provisions to a shady spot.
+There he built a fire to grill the red snapper.

 Is Poisson Cru Tahitienne a Fish Salad or a Ceviche?